craigmbooth/craigmbooth.github.io/sql_bootcamp/index.md

 ---

 ## Overview
 Thank you for signing up for SQL Bootcamp.
-I’m looking forward to an interesting and informative weekend building new skills together.  **Please come to the class with MYSQL and MySQL Workbench already installed on your computer**
+I’m looking forward to an interesting and informative weekend building new skills together.  **Please come to the class with MySQL and MySQL Workbench already installed on your computer**

 ## File Downloads